 SHOP ITALY PRINTS

 Spiaggia Grande is Positano's most famous beach and for that reason it can get VERY crowded.
 That might not be the worst thing, though.
-After all, you have the view of the mediterranean and Positano town in combination to tons of restaurants and bars in walking distance.
+After all, you have the view of the mediterranean and tons of restaurants and bars in walking distance.
 This beach is located in the center of Positano and can be reached by foot.
 It is extremely family friendly so bring the kiddos!
 Reserving chairs and umbrellas will cost 12.50 Euro per person.
 We didn't spend any time at this beach because of the crowds but we did walk down at 9:45am and no one was around.
 This club opens at 10am, as well.
 In general, the crowds come out around 11:30/12:00 so definitely go early!

 This is a beach club that I didn't know existed until I stumbled across it while in Positano and it makes me SO sad that we didn't get to visit!
 Unfortunately, when I was researching beach clubs in Positano, this one never came up in any Google searches but it looks AMAZING.